Pre-planning Schema Migrations

 phase.

-Schema Transition (State1 -> State2) and stores it in the Atlas Registry.
-During
+(State1 -> State2) and stores it in the Atlas Registry.

-, Atlas checks if there is an approved migration plan for the specific schema transition and applies
+, Atlas checks if there is an approved migration plan for this specific schema transition and

-it without recalculating SQL changes at runtime or requiring user-approval.
+applies it without recalculating SQL changes at runtime or requiring user approval.

 Local Example